mmillerxyz/Vigilante-Toolset/README.md

 <a href="https://github.com/MBHudson/Vigilante-Toolset/blob/master/README.md#usage"><img border="0" alt="DEMO/TUTORIAL" src="https://github.com/MBHudson/Vigilante-Toolset/blob/master/mainsmall.png" width="350" height="150" align="middle"> </a>

 For each menu a corresponding number, from left to right, 1, 2, 3.
 You confirm your selection by the ENTER key.
 Typing, without quotes, "help" will always bring you back to the usage page.
-Type the letter "q" to quite from main menu.
+Type the letter "q" to quit from main menu.

 ### Menu "1"

 <a href="https://github.com/MBHudson/Vigilante-Toolset/blob/master/README.md#usage"><img border="0" alt="DEMO/TUTORIAL" src="https://github.com/MBHudson/Vigilante-Toolset/blob/master/menu1.png" width="350" height="150" align="middle"> </a>

-Option "1" should be your first step, this connects us to TOR and sets up to proxy.
+Option "1" should be your first step, this connects to TOR and sets up the proxy.
 A seperate terminal will open and prompt you to enter a URL.
-COPY and PASTE you TARGET. without the HTTP:// or / at the end, into the terminal and press ENTER.
+COPY and PASTE your TARGET URL. without the HTTP:// or / at the end, into the terminal and press ENTER.

 Press the letter "t" in any menu to access your TARGET notes.
-To save notes press CTRL+X (at the same time) followed by the letter "Y" and ENTER.
+To save notes press CTRL+X (at the same time) followed by the letter "Y" and then ENTER.
 Press the letter "b" in any menu to go back to the main menu.

 ### Menu "2"